Optimal Rep Range for Hypertrophy: 6-12 Reps

 What is the optimal rep range for hypertrophy?

-Why is the 6-12 rep range considered optimal for hypertrophy?
+Why is the 6-12 rep range popular for hypertrophy?

 Can higher or lower rep ranges also contribute to hypertrophy?